How do I Start?

 When you first start, comfortable training clothes (T-shirt and joggers) can be worn.
 Once you decide to join and continue training, our Clubs can supply Gi’s (training suits) at reasonable rates and as you progress through kyu grades, all the weapons required for Ko-budo’s (weapon training).

-Ju-Jitsu training can start from as young as five to any age as long as you are reasonable mobile.
+Ju-Jitsu training can start from as young as five to any age as long as you are reasonably mobile.

 Although the accident rate is low, Ju-Jitsu is a close contact tough combat sport.
 It is therefore wise to have a licence, which gives accident insurance cover.
 The licence will need to be renewed annually as part of your subscription.